diagnostic · open source · runs locally

 Low friction

-You don't need a new stack.
-You don't need labels.
-You don't need to rewrite your app.
-If your pipeline can be run from the command line, Kelvin can probe it.
+No new stack.
+No labels.
+No rewrites.
+If your pipeline runs from the command line, Kelvin can probe it.

 Install · 02 commands